damiankryzia71/gazebo-lidar/README.md

 ### 5. Visualize the LiDAR data
 Use the included `3d_lidar_visualization_from_gst.cpp` file to visualize the point cloud data with OpenCV.
 Use the included `CMakeLists.txt`.
+This program includes the `LoadPointCloudGst` function.
+This function uses the streamed metadata and ranges to compute 3D (X, Y, Z) points and stores them in a `cv::Mat` object.
+This is an efficient way to store point cloud data and in this case we're using it for visualization.
 Run the file with your specified UDP port number:
 ```bash
 ./3d_lidar_visualization_from_gst 5602